-It is no wonder that close to 50% of all the movie-revenues in the US are from PG-13 rated movies, thus accounting for arguably the most commercially successful movies among all the MPAA rated movies.
-For the ease of representation, we’ve clubbed all the PG-13 installments of a bunch of movie franchises under single titles.
+It is no wonder that close to 50% of all the movie revenues in the US are from PG-13 rated movies, thus accounting for arguably the most commercially successful movies among all the MPAA rated movies.
+For ease of representation, we’ve clubbed all the PG-13 installments of a movie franchise under single titles.
 Here goes the list of top PG-13 movies ever made.
 You can watch many of these best PG-13 movies on Netflix, Hulu, or Amazon Prime.

 25. Titanic (1997)

 This one’s here solely based on merit.
 Although it was panned by many critics sporadically, James Cameron deserves his fair share of praise for this “magnum opus.”
 Involving a wrecked ship with a passionately told love story piled upon it, ‘Titanic’ perhaps deserves its bit on the list not only because of its out-of-the-box visuals, which, who’re we kidding, is a signature of Cameron, but also for its performances amidst an extremely tragic turn of events, leading to a shipwreck of what was considered the safest of its time.
 Jack and Rose may have been separated by an iceberg, but their love stays together forever etched in our memories.

 Read More: Best DreamWorks Movies of All Time